 March 2021 to February 2025

 Those living on the shores of the Tonle Sap Lake in Cambodia depend on its resources for their income, yet climate change and overfishing are increasingly threatening their livelihoods.
-The GREEN project (2021-25) is helping to boost incomes and create sustainable agriculture for the most vulnerable communities.
+The GREEN project (2021-25) helped to boost incomes and create sustainable agriculture for the most vulnerable communities.

 The issue